ExtendRealityLtd/VRTK/README.md

   different look to the bezier pointer beam.
    * [View Example Tour on Youtube](https://www.youtube.com/watch?v=5EAFOQJrqMY)

+  * **023_Controller_ChildOfControllerOnGrab:** A scene that
+  demonstrates the grab mechanic where the object being grabbed becomes a child of the controller doing the grabbing.
+This works well for objects that need absolute tracking of the controller and do not want to be disjointed under any circumstances.
+The object becomes an extension of the controller.
+The scene demonstrates this with a bow and arrow example, where the bow can be picked up and tracked to the controller, whilst the other controller is responsible for picking up arrows to fire in the bow.

 ## Contributing

 I would love to get contributions from you!
 Follow the instructions